chrisjberry/datafluencyCB/docs/07_pre_post.md

 \

 There are numerous ways to analyse the data from such designs.
-Three approaches are presented here, alongside an introductions to methods for calculating clinically significant change.
+Three approaches are presented here, alongside an introduction to methods for calculating clinically significant change.

 \